FlagrantGarden/tvg/content/spell-list.md

 Sticks to Snakes
 ----------------

 *Level 4, nearby, 6 turns.*You turn 2d6 normal sticks into living snakes.
 Each snake has a 1-in-2 chance of being venomous.
 They follow your commands, but turn back into sticks when the spell ends (or when they're killed).The snakes have 2 Flesh, AC 3, AV 11, and ST 5.
-They inflict 1 damage when they hit.Any being that takes damage from a venomous snake must Save vs Death (with +2 ST).
+They inflict 1 damage when they hit.
+Any being that takes damage from a venomous snake must Save vs Death (with +2 ST).

 Telekinesis
 -----------